The Curse of Non-Alcoholic Fatty Liver Disease

 Never forget that liver disease is sneaky, and can remain hidden and without symptoms for decades.
 Then, when it strikes, a ton of damage may have already been done.

 Other causes of NAFLD are high blood sugar, insulin resistance, obesity, metabolic syndrome, and the side effects of particular medications.

 What is Non-alcoholic fatty liver disease?

 Before we continue, a definition of NAFLD is in order.
-Non-alcohol fatty liver disease is the accumulation of excess fat in the liver that is not caused by alcohol.
+Non-alcoholic fatty liver disease is the accumulation of excess fat in the liver that is not caused by alcohol.
 The liver always holds some fat, since processing fats are one of the liver’s many functions.

 But too much fat in the liver can cause your liver to become enlarged, due to inflammation.
 This excess fat can lead to fibrosis (scarring) of the liver tissue.
 Left unchecked, fibrosis leads to cirrhosis, a severe condition that can lead to liver cancer.